 - 3-axis magnetometer

 - Microphone/ Audio sensor

 The SensorTile box board, containing all the sensors and a long-life battery, is embedded into a small plastic box and communicate with the PC or smartphone using a Bluetooth protocol.
 A brief presentation of the board and related equipment is presented in the following link.

-After receiving the SensorTile box, each team will autonomously starts designing and developing their own wearable systems based on the previous rules.
-Although is strongly recommended, it is not mandatory to integrate the SensorTile box in the device.
-However, teams, if they want, are encouraged to combine other sensors in addition to the SensorTile box.
+After receiving the SensorTile box and the textile sensor kit, each team will autonomously starts designing and developing their own wearable systems based on the previous rules.
+Although is strongly recommended, it is not mandatory to integrate the received sensors in the device.
+However, teams, if they want, are encouraged to combine other sensors in addition to the given kit.

-(The Sensor Tile box used will be given away to the team at the end of the challenge).
+(The Sensor Tile box used and the textile sensors will be given away to the team at the end of the challenge).